 Your dashboard is your home base of the SwahiliPod101 program.
 Upon logging into your account, you will be taken to your dashboard.
 From here you can do things like upgrade your subscription, change your expertise level, and access different learning pathways.

-There are a variety of learning pathways to get you started speaking Swahili.
+There’s a variety of learning pathways to get you started speaking Swahili.
 You can take the guided pathway that will take you on a structured course through the Swahili language and grammar.
 Other pathways are available including Swahili for Emergencies or Swahili for Travel for quick refresher courses.
 Though the pathways are abundant, it can be confusing to know exactly where to begin.

 You will find a lot of learning tools to supplement your lessons in SwahiliPod101.
 These tools include interactive flashcards, voice-recording options, and custom word and phrase lists.
 They offer a change of pace from video and audio lessons to help enhance vocabulary and pronunciation.